Skip to content

 Categories

-Categories let you define named, domain-specific configurations for Shuttle (Weave's coding specialist).
-When Loom delegates work to Shuttle with a category, Shuttle picks up that category's model, temperature, and custom instructions automatically.
+Categories let you define named, domain-specific configurations for Shuttle (Weave's specialist worker).
+When Loom delegates work to Shuttle with a category, or when Tapestry routes a /start-work plan task to shuttle-{category}, Shuttle picks up that category's model, temperature, and custom instructions automatically.

 Use categories when you have distinct technical domains in your project that benefit from different models or settings — for example, a monorepo with separate frontend (React) and backend (Python) workstreams.